 We will also focus on the development, significance, and size of the government's fiscal structures, and the various forms of government revenue, as well as their economic impacts and broader policy implications.
 We will examine the tax structure, considering such questions as what is efficiency?
 How do we balance equity and efficiency? and what are the economic incidence of major tax instruments?
 In addition, we will discuss expenditure analysis and the economic effects of public programs.
 Strictly speaking, however, this is not an advanced economics course and we will not be using any advanced economics in the course

 Required Textbooks:

-- 1. Stiglitz, Joseph E., Economics of the Public Sector, 4th Edition, 2015, (W.W.Norton & Company).
-(S) - 2.
-Arlie Russell Hochschild, Strangers in Their Own Land: Anger and Mourning on the American Right, The New Press, (February 20, 2018) (H)
+1. Stiglitz, Joseph E., Economics of the Public Sector, 4th Edition, 2015, (W.W.Norton & Company).
+(S)